abhin4v/abhin4v.github.io/drafts/continuation-defunctionalization.md

 }
 ```

 `iterateDefCPS` returns when both `tree` and `cont` are `null`.
-So that is our iteration condition and it captured as such in the `hasNext` method of the iterator. `next` method is pretty much a copy of the `iterateDefCPS` function with `Cont` usage replaced by a `Stack` and an additional check to make sure to not push null elements onto the stack.
+So that is our iteration termination condition and it captured as such in the `hasNext` method of the iterator. `next` method is pretty much a copy of the `iterateDefCPS` function with `Cont` replaced by a `Stack` and an additional check to make sure to not push null elements onto the stack.
 We exercise the iterator like this:

 ```java
 PreOrderIterator<String> preOrderIterator = new PreOrderIterator<>(tree);